dcos/dcos-e2e/README.rst

 CLI
 ---

-There is also a CLI tool.
+DC/OS E2E also provides multiple command line interface tools.
-This is useful for quickly creating, managing and destroying clusters.
+These allow you to create, manage and destroy DC/OS clusters on various backends.

-A typical CLI workflow may look like this:
+A typical CLI workflow with the ``dcos-docker`` CLI may look like this:

 .. code-block:: console